 When he looked down at the keyboard, “’I became distracted instantly at the sight of my hands moving slowly from chord to chord,’ he writes.
 ‘What is the next note?’
 I asked myself.”
 Realizing that he was staring into the maw of a memory breakdown, Bernstein shut his eyes and kept them closed until he reached the movement’s lilting variations.

-I resonated with this story in Seymour Bernstein’s book, With Your Own Two Hands: Self Discovery Through Music, my December Selection of the Month.
+I resonated with this story in Seymour Bernstein’s book, With Your Own Two Hands: Self Discovery Through Music.
 Although I do not have the skill to sustain the slowly building ecstasy of the Arietta (I hope to someday), I play rapturous passages with my eyes closed.
 For a performance, Bernstein counsels, the pianist should know ahead of time when she will open her eyes and where she will train them on the keyboard.

 Reading With Your Own Two Hands was like taking a master class with this eminent teacher and composer.
 And what a class it was.
 Throughout the book, Bernstein cajoles, lectures, and demonstrates how to improve one’s pianism.
 The pages packed with information, I could have used more anecdotes of Bernstein’s experiences, such as with the Arietta.
 Yet I found reading this book was not unlike practicing the classical piano music: for the time and concentration required, the rewards were incomparable.